 3. Nozzle Speed

-Nozzle speed can also play an important role in your 3D print not sticking to the bed.
+Nozzle speed can also play an important role in your 3D print not sticking to bed.
 Similar to nozzle distance, you must find a certain sweet spot for the nozzle speed, especially when printing the first few layers.

 Slowing down the nozzle’s speed gives the plastic more time to bond to the bed and get a better grip.
 If you print too quickly, the filament may not stick to the bed because the plastic cools off too quickly.
 After you have laid down your first few layers and feel confident in your print’s bed adhesion, you can resume the nozzle to a normal speed.